 It is laid out in a single column paragraph format with poetry set in stanzas.
-Page numbers, book name and chapter number are all in the upper outer corner of the page.
+The page number, book name, and chapter number are all in the upper outer corner of the page.

-It has all the headings and translation footnotes standard to a NKJV translation.
+It has all the headings and translation footnotes standard to an NKJV translation.

 It has a 7.5 font with a consistent medium darkness.
 The red letter has a slight brown tint to it (that makes it easier to read and not as wearing on the eyes to me).

 The margins are 2 inches wide with forty light lines just over 1.5 inches long.
 They are light enough not to interfere with most artwork.

 The NKJV Journal the Word Bible is a good basic journaling Bible.
 With the text-only format, lots of space for your own notes and reflections (written or artistic), and a wide variety of covers to choose from it is a good choice for making a very personalized Bible.

 I intend to do a standard various mediums post and step by step post using the brown and cream Bible.
 Since Thomas Nelson was generous enough to supply the second Bible (with the exact same paper) I’ll be doing a much more specialized journaling project in the blue one.
 I’ve never done much scrapbooking but I’m going to dedicate this bible to a more scrapbooking style of journaling.
 To help with this I’m currently working through Illustrated Faith’s newest devotional kit – Craving Connection – using just this Bible.
 I’ll be posting all my pages for this devotional to my Facebook page and doing a couple of round-up posts showing a number of them here on Bible Buying Guide.